openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

 There are three ways to store non-frozen TensorFlow models and convert them by Model Optimizer:

 1. **Checkpoint**.
 In this case, a model consists of two files: `inference_graph.pb` (or `inference_graph.pbtxt`) and `checkpoint_file.ckpt`.
-If you do not have an inference graph file, refer to [Freezing Custom Models in Python](#freeze-the-tensorflow-model).
+If you do not have an inference graph file, refer to the [Freezing Custom Models in Python](#freeze-the-tensorflow-model) section.
-To convert the model with the inference graph in `.pb` format, run the `mo` script with the path to the checkpoint file to convert a model:
+To convert the model with the inference graph in `.pb` format, run the `mo` script with a path to the checkpoint file:
 ```sh
  mo --input_model <INFERENCE_GRAPH>.pb --input_checkpoint <INPUT_CHECKPOINT>
 ```
-To convert the model with the inference graph in `.pbtxt` format, run the `mo` script with the path to the checkpoint file to convert a model:
+To convert the model with the inference graph in `.pbtxt` format, run the `mo` script with a path to the checkpoint file:
 ```sh
  mo --input_model <INFERENCE_GRAPH>.pbtxt --input_checkpoint <INPUT_CHECKPOINT> --input_model_is_text
 ```

 2. **MetaGraph**.
-In this case, a model consists of three or four files stored in the same directory: `model_name.meta`, `model_name.index`, `model_name.data-00000-of-00001` (digit part may vary), and `checkpoint` (optional).
+In this case, a model consists of three or four files stored in the same directory: `model_name.meta`, `model_name.index`, `model_name.data-00000-of-00001` (number part may vary), and `checkpoint` (optional).
 To convert such TensorFlow model, run the `mo` script with a path to the MetaGraph `.meta` file:
 ```sh
  mo --input_meta_graph <INPUT_META_GRAPH>.meta